ParpiJuli/react-movie-app/README.md

-# Getting Started with Movie App
+# Getting Started with React Movie App

 This project was developed by Julieta Parpinelli using ReactJS created with Webpack, Tailwind, Loadash, ESLint, Prettier React Router and Yarn, as package manager.